hyperknot/open-protector-standard/background.md

-I believe there is no point of even discussing measurements, G, jerk, time based values or complex composite measures like HIC until we are putting pilots on protectors which are overloaded by almost a factor of 2x!
+I believe there is no point of even discussing measurements, G, jerk, time based values or composite measures like HIC until we are putting pilots on protectors which are overloaded by almost a factor of 2x!

 If pilots were getting injured on overloaded rescue parachutes, it'd clearly be a scandal.
 Yet with protectors we continue like nothing happens and start discussing complex measurements like HIC before even addressing the basic fault in the standard.